Skip to main content

 How Is A Credit Score Calculated?

 A credit score reports the history of how you’ve paid your bills, how much credit you have and other financial circumstances in a three-digit number.
 Using the credit score, lenders can predict with some accuracy how likely the borrower is to repay a loan and make payments on time.
-To understand your credit score and how to improve it, you’ll need to know how it’s calculated.
-The number ranges from 300 to 850 and takes into account several factors.

 credit-score-rating